Should You Choose an Open Adoption in Arizona?

-Many people wonder what is involved in an open adoption in Arizona.
+Many people wonder what is involved in an open adoption.
+What is an open adoption, exactly?
+What does open adoption mean?
+What does it look like?
 How involved is the birth mother?
-The short answer is that open adoption is anything you want it to be.
+The short answer is that an Arizona open adoption is anything you want it to be.
 These adoptions lie on a scale of openness.

-For example, “semi-open” adoptions lie on the less-open side of the scale.
+For example, “semi-open” adoptions lie somewhere in the middle of the scale.
 These adoptions usually involve exchanging basic information, such as:

 First names of the birth and adoptive families